open-policy-agent/opa/docs/content/policy-reference.md

 ```live:jwt/verify/round_trip:output
 ```

+{{< info >}}
-> Note that the resulting encoded token is different from the first example using
-> `io.jwt.encode_sign_raw`.
-The reason is that the `io.jwt.encode_sign` function
-> is using canonicalized formatting for the header and payload whereas
-> `io.jwt.encode_sign_raw` does not change the whitespace of the strings passed
+Note that the resulting encoded token is different from the first example using `io.jwt.encode_sign_raw`.
+The reason is that the `io.jwt.encode_sign` function is using canonicalized formatting for the header and payload whereas `io.jwt.encode_sign_raw` does not change the whitespace of the strings passed in.
-> in.
 The decoded and parsed JSON values are still the same.
+{{< /info >}}

 {{< builtin-table time >}}